 Operations dashboards exist to manage the day-to-day occurrences in a business.
-They are a particularly good tool when looking at metrics that change frequently and for being able to drill into the details to understand root causes of what is happening.
+They are a particularly good tool when looking at metrics that change frequently and for being able to drill into details to understand root causes of what is happening.

 As the name suggests, operations dashboards paint a picture of business operations.
 They concern themselves with the here-and-now rather than the later.
 Analytical dashboards concern themselves with the future.